Morrissey: Racial comments and support for Anne Marie Waters

-Morrissey sued NME for libel over a 2007 article that criticised Morrissey after he allegedly told a reporter that British identity had disappeared because of immigration.
+Morrissey sued NME for libel over a 2007 article that criticised him after he allegedly told a reporter that British identity had disappeared because of immigration.
 He was quoted as saying: "It's very difficult [to return to England] because, although I don't have anything against people from other countries, the higher the influx into England the more the British identity disappears. ... the gates of England are flooded.
 The country's been thrown away."
 His manager described the article as a "character assassination".
-In 2008 The Word apologised in court for a piece written by David Quantick, which commented on the 2007 NME article and suggested Morrissey was a racist.
+In 2008, The Word apologised in court for a piece written by David Quantick, which commented on the 2007 NME article and suggested Morrissey was a racist.
 Morrissey accepted The Words apology.
 The legal suit against NME began in October 2011 after Morrissey won a pre-trial hearing.
 Morrissey's case against NME editor Conor McNicholas and publisher IPC was due to have been heard in July 2012.
-The parties settled the dispute in June 2012, with NME issuing a public apology.
+The parties settled the dispute in June 2012, with NME issuing a public apology, saying: "We do not believe [Morrissey] is a racist."
 Morrissey's lawyer said that "no money was sought as part of a settlement. ...
 The NME apology in itself is settlement enough and it closes the case."

 Morrissey's 2010 statement in which he described the Chinese as a "subspecies" in reference to their treatment of animals was widely condemned as racist by many sources.

-In October 2017 he expressed the view that the 2017 UKIP leadership election had been rigged against the anti-Islam activist Anne Marie Waters.
-In April 2018 he endorsed Waters' new far-right party, For Britain, subsequently wearing a party badge during several performances in New York City in 2019.
-Morrissey's apparent support for For Britain saw adverts of his album California Son withdrawn from Merseyrail stations, and several record stores refusing to stock the album.
+In October 2017, Morrissey said that the 2017 UKIP leadership election had been rigged against the anti-Islam activist Anne Marie Waters.
+In April 2018, he endorsed Waters's new far-right party, For Britain.
+In his open letter in support of the party, he stated that he despised racism and fascism, and that the party had been wrongly characterised that way by the mainstream media.
+He added that he would "do anything for my Muslim friends, and I know they would do anything for me", but he believed For Britain was the only British political party "that can safeguard our security".
+He subsequently wore a party badge during several performances in New York City in 2019.
+Morrissey's support for For Britain saw adverts of his album California Son withdrawn from Merseyrail stations, and several record stores refusing to stock the album.
 In June 2018, Morrissey reaffirmed his support for Waters and For Britain, stating "she believes in British heritage, freedom of speech, and she wants everyone in the UK to live under the same law.
 I find this compelling."
 At the same time, Morrissey also expressed comments criticising the treatment of the far-right activist Tommy Robinson, and said: "It's very obvious that Labour or the Tories do not believe in free speech ...
 I mean, look at the shocking treatment of Tommy Robinson."